danko-david/uartbus/README.md

 	devices, `packetloss` to measure packet loss ratio between bus connector and node, `collisionPacketloss` to measure packet loss and duplication when send a broadcast packets that results race to access the bus.
-	`upload` upload application code to a device with has uarbus bootloader on the board.
+	`upload` upload application code to a device with has uartbus bootloader on the board.

 ## Example usage

-TODO: There's an easier way to try it out by yourself, using only arduinos and generic FETs (or BJTs with no opening delay in switching mode)
+TODO: There's an easier way to try it out by yourself, using only arduino and generic FETs (or BJTs with no opening delay in switching mode)

 ## Documentation